openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 to allow the machine controller to progress past the corresponding lifecycle-point.

 The Machine status will contain conditions identifying why the Machine controller has not progressed in removing the Machine.
+This will be in the form of new `Drainable` and `Terminable` conditions.

-It is expected that hook implementing controllers should signal to users when they are having issues via some mechanism (eg. their `ClusterOperator` status) and that the conditions on the Machine should identify the components which the user should look at in order to determine any underlying issues.
+It is expected that hook implementing controllers should signal to users when they are having complete system issues via some mechanism (eg. their `ClusterOperator` status if the issue is endangering the cluster health) and that they should also use conditions on the Machine to identify issues with removing the hook from a particular Machine.

+When errors occur, hook implementing controllers are encouraged to add a condition to Machines with details of the error.
+The condition `Type` should be formed as the hook name, prefixed by the lifecycle point, followed by the word `Succeeded`.
+For example, for a `preDrain` hook with name `MigrateImportantApp`, the condition `Type` would be `PreDrainMigrateImportantAppSucceed`.
+This `Type` would then be used in a `False` condition to indicate a failure.

+For example, when an error has occured in a hook implementing controller with a `preDrain` hook.
+The `Drainable` condition will contain the name and owner of the hook blocking the removal.
+A user should then also expect to see another condition named based on the pattern described above.
-For example, the condition will contain the owner of the hook blocking the removal, the user should look towards the owner's own reporting to identify issues.
+The user may also look towards the owner's own reporting to identify issues for wider system issues.
-Any OpenShift operator experiencing issues should already have a mechanism in which it can report errors and having these errors follow the normal mechanisms should place the failure reporting closer to the issue, as opposed to placing it directly onto the Machine.

 We also encourage hook implementing controllers to use Event objects to add detail about the operations they are performing.
 For example if the hook implementing